Maslan34/Java-Journal/README.md

 - **Software Engineering Principles**: Clean code, SOLID principles, design patterns
 - **Problem-Solving Skills**: Algorithmic thinking and efficient solution design
-- **Project Management**: Organized development with proper version control
 - **Continuous Learning**: Progressive skill building and knowledge application

-*This documentation serves as both a learning resource and a testament to the comprehensive Java development capabilities acquired through structured, hands-on practice.*
+*This documentation has been prepared for educational purposes and to serve as a learning resource.*

 ---